Abenaesha/ne-news-FE/README.md

 ## Frontend webiste

 The simplest way to view and interact with my website, is to look at the hosted version online.
-You can access this at: []
+You can access this at: [website](https://xeddit.netlify.app/)

 ## Backend API server

-Requests to the API can be made as endpoints on the URL with an example of a list of all endpoints [https://reshare-x.herokuapp.com/api].
-Backend repository can be found at: [https://github.com/Abenaesha/nc-news-BE]
+Requests to the API can be made as endpoints on the URL with an example of a list of all endpoints [API server](https://reshare-x.herokuapp.com/api).
+Backend repository can be found at: [Backend repo](https://github.com/Abenaesha/nc-news-BE)

 ## To get started